Jordanian Americans: U.S cities

 Currently, the New York City Metropolitan Area, notably including Paterson, New Jersey, attracts the highest number of legal Jordanian immigrants admitted to the United States.
 The Little Ramallah community of South Paterson in New Jersey is home to a rapidly growing Jordanian immigrant population.
 Yonkers, New York has a sizeable Jordanian population.
 The Jordanian American community in Washington, DC held a candlelight vigil after the death of King Hussein.
 Chicago also maintains, even today, a large Jordanian population.

-In the time period between World War II and the 1980s, most Jordanians who emigrate to the USA were men whose ages ranged from 20 and 39 and they married people.
-An important part of them were university graduates (30%), and worked in professional positions (40%).
-However, some immigrants lived only temporarily in the USA.
-Most Jordanians emigrate to the USA looking for better wages than they get in Jordan.
-One difference of Jordanians from other Middle Eastern immigrants is that they often bring their families to the US when they get a job there.
-The cohesion of their communities has hindered the Americanization of Jordanians.
-Most of Jordanians live in neighborhoods formed by people from their country.
-However, Jordanians who are fluent in English have greater interaction with the majority population.
-Their relationship with the rest of the population is reinforced when they have a good level of education and good jobs.
-Also, immigrants from urban areas of Jordan have adapted more quickly in the US than those from rural areas.
+In the time period between World War II and the 1980s, most Jordanians who emigrated to the USA were married men aged 20- 39.
+Many were university graduates (30%), and worked in professional positions (40%).

+One difference from other Middle Eastern immigrants is that they brought their families to the US.
+The cohesion of these communities has hindered their Americanization.
+Jordanians who are fluent in English have greater interaction with the majority population.
+Also, immigrants from urban areas of Jordan have adapted more quickly than those from rural areas.
 As with other immigrant groups, children raised in the United States integrate into American society more quickly than migrant adults.
 Jordanians generally speak Arabic, but many also speak English.